 We depend on a network of truck equipment distributors to sell, install and service our products.
 Nearly all of these sales and service relationships are at will, and less than 1% of our distributors have agreed not to offer products that compete with our products.
 As a result, almost all of our distributors could discontinue the sale and service of our products at any time, and those distributors that primarily sell our products may choose to sell competing products at any time.
 Further, difficult economic or other circumstances could cause any of our distributors to discontinue their businesses.
-Moreover, if our distributor base were to consolidate or if any of our distributors were to discontinue their business, competition for the business of fewer distributors would intensify.
-If we do not maintain good relationships with our distributors, or if we do not provide product offerings and pricing that meet the needs of our distributors, we could lose a substantial amount of our distributor base.
+Moreover, if our distributor base were to consolidate or if any of our distributors, or if we do not provide product offerings and pricing that meet the needs of our distributors, we could lose a substantial amount of our distributor base.
 A loss of a substantial portion of our distributor base could cause our sales to decline significantly, which would have an adverse effect on our results of operations and ability to pay dividends.